kristianmandrup/rails3_plugin_toolbox/README.markdown

     end
   end

-  after_init :view do |view|
+  after_init :view do
-    view.should be_extended_with Helper::View, :panel, :window, :button, :form
+    :view.should be_extended_with Helper::View, :panel, :window, :button, :form
   end

   it "should extend Action View" do